You are receiving $800 OFF

 When you are looking to purchase a new comforter, especially when it is hot, ensure it is machine washable and safe for you to dry at home.
 This will save you from having to pay the dry cleaner.

-Most sheets can be machine dried or can, of course, air dry naturally in the sun.
+Most bed sheets can be machine dried or can, of course, air dry naturally in the sun.
 Overdrying is not recommended as too much time in the dryer or sun will wear out fibers and reduce the plushness of your sheets.
 So keep a close eye on the time to make your sheets last longer.

-In the summertime, our pillows need extra love and care.
+Though dirty sheets seem like an obvious target when cleaning your bedroom, in the summertime, our pillows need extra love and care.
 Washing pillowcases weekly can help reduce this, but you need to wash your pillow too, at least once every 2 - 3 months.

 Most pillows are difficult to wash as they do not have a removable cover like the Puffy Pillow.
 If your pillow is lumpy and unwashed, upgrade to a Puffy Pillow.
 It has cloud cooling foam that will help keep you cool in the summer, adjustable comfort, and the cover unzips.
 So you can literally just throw the cover in the wash!